 Formulas

 • Concatenate first & last name to create full name. e.g. contact({{#firstName}}, {{#lastName}}).
-Here {{#firstName}} & {{#lastName}} are two macros that resolve into firstName & lastName values that coming from previous step of your ICApp each time it’s executed.
+Here {{#firstName}} & {{#lastName}} are two macros that resolve into firstName & lastName values that comes from the previous step of your ICApp each time it’s executed.

-• When using email as an action you can add date & time to your email content to specify date(), time() functions.
+• When using email as an action, you can add date & time to your email content to specify date(), time() functions.

 String Functions